divinofire/DatabaseOnSD/README.md

 - alternative long String storage
 - weather logging and retrieving
 - temperature logging and retrieving
-NB: For logging purposes only with no intention to read back the logged data using the microconroller, consider using the bare SD library.
+NB: For logging purposes only with no intention to read back the logged data using the microcontroller, consider using the bare SD library.

 ## Installation